-• Select one or more statements, right-click and select Tune from the context menu.
+Select one or more statements, right-click and select Tune from the context menu.
 Tuning opens on the selected statement.

-For more information, see Tuning SQL Statements in the Using Tuning section of this guide.
+For more information, see Tuning SQL Statements.

 Other Profiling Commands

 In addition to the default viewing options provided by the views, profiling also provides the following features and functionality: